-\$141.560 Is my system subject to individual filter turbidity requirements?
+§141.560 Is my system subject to individual ments? filter turbidity require-

 If your system is a subpart H system serving fewer than 10,000 people and utilizing conventional filtration or direct filtration, you must conduct continuous monitoring of turbidity for each individual filter at your system.
 The following requirements apply to continuous turbidity monitoring: